niiknow/laratt-api/readme.md

-# tapi
-> Table API
+# Table API (tapi)

-To create a private API supporting multi-tenant dynamic table manipulations.
+> A rest-ful API supporting multi-tenant dynamic table manipulations

 Use-case/useful with SaaS (similar to Azure Table Storage):
 * A need of profile endpoint.